 Greater Des Moines (DSM) is a leader in developing sustainable infrastructure to accommodate the region’s rapidly growing business economy.
-From roads to water supply to telecommunications and electric services, The Partnership and other regional entities understand the importance infrastructure plays when selecting where to operate a business.
-These utilities help Des Moines maintain and secure its business infrastructure while keeping costs low.
+It’s one of the reasons why companies are finding success in DSM.
+A robust transportation network, affordable and sustainable utilities and reliable telecommunications mean your business can rely on the services it needs to function and thrive.
+The Greater Des Moines Partnership and other regional entities understand the importance of strong connectivity and work together to advocate for the vitality of DSM’s infrastructure.
+These utilities help DSM maintain and secure its business infrastructure while keeping costs low.

 Des Moines Water Works (DMWW) plays a key role in providing a safe, reliable and cost-effective water supply.
 DMWW is an independently operated public utility that provides drinking water to more than 500,000 people in the region, either directly or by supplying water on a wholesale basis to most communities in the region.
 DMWW operates three treatment plants with a combined reliable capacity of 110 million gallons per day (mgd).
 The average day demand is 46 mgd with a peak day demand of 96 mgd.
 DMWW has exceptional source water redundancy with the ability to draw water from both the Raccoon and Des Moines Rivers, in addition to a series of eight radial collector wells and a groundwater supply along the Raccoon River in Water Works Park.

 The utility also has off-river storage at Maffitt Reservoir that has greater source reliability during high-nitrate and river flooding periods.
-In case of drought, DMWW has access to 5.0 billion gallons of water stored in Saylorville Reservoir, which is nearly 30 percent of what is used in a year.
+In case of drought, DMWW has access to five billion gallons of water stored in Saylorville Reservoir, which is nearly 30% of what is used in a year.

-Additionally, DMWW has developed a series of Aquifer Storage and Recovery (ASR) wells to serve the metro area and plans to have additional ASR wells by 2020.
-These wells will have a total capacity of 15 mgd and a water storage capacity of 1.5 billion gallons to offset peak water use during traditionally high-consumption periods or for use in the event of emergency water supply needs.
+Additionally, DMWW has developed a series of Aquifer Storage and Recovery (ASR) wells to serve the region.
+These wells have a total capacity of 15 mgd and a water storage capacity of 1.5 billion gallons to offset peak water use during traditionally high-consumption periods or for use in the event of emergency water supply needs.

 DMWW demonstrates a commitment to proactively planning to ensure all infrastructure is reliably maintained and there is capacity to meet the needs of new industrial/commercial facilities, including leading a regional approach to developing water production facilities.